Józef Biss: Post-war trial, imprisonment

 Despite having documents from Biss's unit indicating that they attacked Ukrainian civilians, Biss was not questioned on this matter at the WUBP.
 Charges against Biss and his colleagues were nearly dropped, under the amnesty decree, during the military court proceedings of August 14 and September 3.
 However, in a September 4 hearing Biss admitted to have authored a February 6, 1945, report to the Lwów region Home Army commander in which, under the heading "liquidation", he described the execution of Communists on three different occasions.
 The court-martial sentenced Biss to seven years in prison, with the term immediately reduced to two years under the amnesty decree.
 At the request of the public prosecutor's office, this reduction of the prison term was later annulled by the Supreme Military Court and the original term of seven years was restored.
-Biss's associates were sentenced to terms of between two to five years.
-However, on May 21, 1947, under a new amnesty decree the military court reduced his term to three years and six months, and he was released on November 29, 1948.
+Biss's associates were sentenced to terms of between two and five years.
+However, on May 21, 1947, under a new amnesty decree the military court reduced his term to three years and six months, and he was released from prison on November 29, 1948.

-On September 3, 1949, he was arrested by the Office of Public Security (UBP) again because he maintained connections with his former associate Żypowski.
+On September 3, 1949, Biss was arrested by the Office of Public Security (UBP) again because he maintained connections with his former associate Żypowski.
 He was released on January 4, 1950.
 After his release he started work at the bus station in Opole, where he renewed contact with Edward Cieśla, a former Home Army soldier he had met in prison.
 Biss quit his job in June 1950, and started committing robberies with Ciesla.